pingcap/docs/reference/tools/tiup/cluster.md

 > **Note:**
 >
-> This section describes only the example syntax of the upgrade command.
+> This section describes only the syntax of the upgrade command.
 For detailed steps of online upgrade, refer to [Upgrade TiDB Using TiUP](/how-to/upgrade/using-tiup.md).

 The rolling upgrade feature leverages the distributed capabilities of TiDB.
 The upgrade process is made as transparent as possible to the application, and does not affect the business.